Pseudocerotidae: Phenology

 Polycladia are typically distinguished by their hermaphroditic reproductive system and their external anatomy such as their eyespot arrangement, pharynx and tentacles.
 In an experiment Pseudoceros and Pseudobiceros were previously based on their reproductive systems, the two groups of Pseudocerotidae were divided into groups through their genetic difference.
 A difference in an expansive segment of 28S rDNA, showed small genetic difference in the species Pseudoceros bifurcus.

 Reproduction

 Penis fencing is not purely for reproduction and is not an aggressive battle of insemination, it is a mating ritual that can result in insemination of both individuals willfully.
-A few species show long term care for their young, this care is typically shown in species that have smaller offspring sizes.
-While larger offspring sizes with faster development in species cause little care for the young after birth.
+A few species show long-term care for their young, this care is typically shown in species that have smaller offspring sizes, while larger offspring sizes with faster development in species cause little care for the young after birth.
 The egg capsules produced are most commonly smooth and round, except for a few species where they have pointed opercula.
-Egg capsules can reach thousands, in a study the number of eggs for two different flatworms were 1,307 and 3,073.
+Egg capsules can reach thousands; in a study the number of eggs for each of two different flatworms was 1,307 and 3,073.